VMaxx/RepetierIntegration/README.md

   Config example:
   ![alt text](https://user-images.githubusercontent.com/12956626/59142707-9d0d5e00-8987-11e9-94f7-53bc2707e3d1.jpg "Config")

-  Rounded temperatures to 2 decimal places per Pierre Dennert - "..2 should be enough, right?"
      Cura has a bug so that if you have ever renamed your printer this plugin won't work.
 You'll have to create a new printer from scratch.